scossu/lakesuperior/docs/indexing_strategy.rst

 ------------

 This is a slightly different implementation of #5 that somewhat simplifies and perhaps speeds up things a bit.
-It is the currently employed solution.

 The indexing and lookup strtegy is the same; but instead of using a separator byte for splitting compound keys, the logic relies on the fact that keys have a fixed length and are sliced instead.
 This *should*